chaconnewu/awesome-augmented/awesomes/awesome-linux.md

   </a>
   - bspwm is a tiling window manager that represents windows as the leaves of a full binary tree.
   <sup>
-   &#9733 1180, pushed 5 days ago
+   &#9733 1180, pushed 130 days ago
   </sup>
  </li>
  <li>
   <a href="https://launchpad.net/compiz">
    Compiz
   </a>
   - OpenGL compositing window manager.
-It has a plug-in system to be changed at runtime
+It has a plug-in system to be changed at runtime.
  </li>
  <li>
   <a href="http://dwm.suckless.org/">